Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-02-release-notes.md

 #### Complete Deletion of Invisible Text Objects

-Aspose.PDF for .NET now supports complete deletion of invisible text objects from PDF documents.
+Aspose.PDF for .NET now supports the complete deletion of invisible text objects from PDF documents.
 The [`TextFragmentAbsorber`](https://docs.aspose.com/pdf/net/extract-text/) class can now properly identify and remove text fragments that have their `TextState.Invisible` property set to `true`, or have a `RenderingMode` of `TextRenderingMode.Invisible`, or have a foreground color with zero alpha channel.
 Previously, attempting to remove invisible text using `TextFragments.Remove()` did not fully remove the text objects from the document.
 Now the original code snippet works as expected and successfully removes invisible text fragments from the document.

 ```csharp
 // For complete examples and data files, visit https://github.com/aspose-pdf/Aspose.PDF-for-.NET